48 Takeoff & Landing Performance

 The forces acting on an airplane during the landing roll.

-When the airplane touches down, engine thrust is brought to idle by the pilot, or with most jet and turboprop airplanes, negative or “reverse” thrust can be produced using thrust reversers or reverse (i.e., negative) pitch propellers.
+When the airplane touches down, the pilot brings the engine thrust to idle.
+Or, with most jet and turboprop airplanes, negative or “reverse” thrust can be produced using thrust reversers or reverse (i.e., negative) pitch propellers.
 Because of the high landing airspeeds of many military airplanes, some may need to use a parachute deployed during the landing run.
 Aircraft carriers bring airplanes to a quick stop by engaging an arrester cable across the flight deck.
 However, this does impose large structural loads on the airplane and uncomfortably high decelerations on the pilot.

 The same equations as for the takeoff apply here, but now T = 0 if not a negative value, i.e.,